mindee/mindee-api-python/README.md

 ## Requirements

-This library is compatible with Python 3.5 and above.
+This library is officially supported on Python 3.6 to 3.9.

 ## Install